CatchTheTornado/askql/README.md

 }
 ```

-Awesome!

-4. Now let's find the max score with a simple query:
+Now let's find out the max score with a simple query:

 ```
 🦄 max(scorePerPhilosopher)